tvaneerd/cpp17_in_TTs/README.md

 Bryce Adelstein Lelbach's talk to be seen at C++Now 2017

 **Caveat:** _C++17 is not completed yet.
 One or more of these features may be changed or removed._

+Created with the support from my employer, [Christie Digital Systems, Inc.](http://christiedigital.com)